nrouxelin/nrouxelin.github.io/_projects/abc_convected_helmholtz.markdown

 As for the derivation of stable PMLs for the convected Helmholtz equation, the main tool of this work is the *Prandtl-Glauert-Lorentz transformation* which transforms the convected Helmholtz equation to the standard Helmholtz equation.

+This work has been published [here](https://doi.org/10.1016/j.jcp.2022.111450) and has been presented at the CANUM and WAVES conferences in 2022.

 ### Some numerical results
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">